linz/topo-workflows/workflows/basemaps/README.md

 ### [Create-Overview](#Create-Overview)

-This create webp overview tar file for the output cogs which can be using for Basemaps server.
+This create webp overview tar file for the output cogs which can be used for Basemaps server.

 ### [Create-PR](https://github.com/linz/basemaps/blob/master/packages/cli/src/cli/cogify/action.make.cog.pr.ts)